Mercedes targets evolution rather than revolution in self-driving car push

 (Reuters) — As Tesla touts the cutting-edge nature of its new Full Self Driving software, rival Mercedes-Benz says it has developed a similar system but stops short of allowing members of the public to take it on urban roads.
-The Germans, pioneers in developing advanced driver assistance systems (ADAS), are taking a step-by-step approach to releasing new technology, waiting for their own engineers, rather than the general public, to validate their system.
-Both approaches – one conservative and one radical in nature – are designed to push highly automated driving on to public roads, a step that could massively reduce accidents, since computers have faster accident-avoidance reflexes than humans.
+The German pioneers in developing advanced driver assistance systems (ADAS) are taking a step-by-step approach to releasing new technology, waiting for their own engineers, rather than the general public, to validate their system.
+Both approaches — one conservative and one radical in nature — are designed to push highly automated driving onto public roads, a step that could massively reduce accidents since computers have faster accident-avoidance reflexes than humans.

-Advanced driver assistance systems can provide steering, braking and acceleration support under limited circumstances, generally on highways.
-Carmakers have refrained from relying on their technology to let cars navigate urban inner-city traffic.
+Advanced driver assistance systems can provide steering, braking, and acceleration support under limited circumstances, generally on highways.
+Carmakers have refrained from relying on their technology to let cars navigate urban traffic.

-Tesla broke this tradition last week when it released its FSD software which allows its computer-powered cars to practise their reflexes in inner-city traffic situations, with a warning that its cars “May Do the Wrong Thing at the Worst Time.”
+Tesla broke this tradition last week when it released its FSD software, which allows its computer-powered cars to practice their reflexes in inner-city traffic situations, with a warning that its cars “May Do the Wrong Thing at the Worst Time.”

 Mercedes does not allow members of the public to test still-experimental systems.
-Its engineers need to pass an eligibility exam to become test drivers, and another one for testing automated driving systems, the carmaker said.
+Its engineers need to pass an eligibility exam to become test drivers, and another exam for testing automated driving systems, the carmaker said.

-Rather than force their customers to put their trust in processors, software and the ability of machines to learn over time, the Germans want their cars to be validated by engineers so that they remain predictable for owners.
+Rather than force customers to put their trust in processors, software, and the ability of machines to learn over time, Mercedes wants its cars to be validated by engineers so they remain predictable for owners.

 “We do not want blind trust.
 We want informed trust in the car.
-The customer needs to know exactly what the car can and cannot do,” a Mercedes spokesman told Reuters on the sidelines of the carmaker’s test track in Immendingen, Germany.
+The customer needs to know exactly what the car can and cannot do,” a Mercedes spokesperson told Reuters on the sidelines of the carmaker’s test track in Immendingen, Germany.

 “The worst thing would be if the car gets into a complex situation and there was ambiguity over whether the car is in control or not,” he said.

-This is why the Stuttgart-based carmaker, owned by Daimler AG, is emphasising its decades-old experience of automated driver assistance systems as it seeks to gain global regulatory approval for its own Drive Pilot system which boasts level 3 automation.
+This is why the Stuttgart-based carmaker, owned by Daimler AG, is emphasizing its decades-old experience of automated driver assistance systems as it seeks to gain global regulatory approval for its Drive Pilot system, which boasts level 3 automation.

 Level 3 means the driver can legally take their eyes off the wheel and the company, Daimler in this case, would have to assume insurance liability, depending on the jurisdiction.